andresdelfino/cpython/Doc/howto/decorators.rst

 Decorators let you add logic to a function, coroutine or class.

-A decorator is a function that requires only one parameter, or a class whose constructor requires only one parameter.
-Said parameter is the function, coroutine, or class to be decorated.
+A decorator is a function that requires only one argument, a class whose constructor requires only one argument, or an instance of a class that has a :meth:`__class__` method that requires only one argument.
+Said argument is the function, coroutine, or class to be decorated.

 Function decorator::